MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/odata-query-guidelines.md

 Despite the expectation one might have, OData clearly defines an order of the evaluation.
 Also, the `$apply` clause has priority over `$filter`.
 For this reason, you should choose one or another but avoid these two filter options in a single query.
 It's important if the queries are generated automatically.

 For example, the following query first filters work items by `StoryPoint gt 5`, aggregates results by are path and finally filters the result by `StoryPoints gt 2`.
-With this evaluation order, the query will always return an empty set.
+With this evaluation order, the query always returns an empty set.

 > [!div class="tabbedCodeSnippets"]
 > ```OData